Reinstating an Architecture Firm’s Disabled Google Business Profile

 • Hospitality: hotels, restaurants

-• Civic & Cultural: community centres, libraries, museums
+• Civic & Cultural: community centres, libraries, museums, sports venues

 In most cases, it’s a mix of both.
-Your target sectors and markets should directly shape the pages you build and the stories you tell.
+The target markets and sectors that emerge from this exercise should directly shape the content and pages that are created for a studio’s website.

 Phase 02: Build Your Core Pages & Supporting Content